DanielRiddersporre/ImageResize/README.md

    Project responsible for handling the logic around image resizing and logging.
 Everything is handled by a service class and some smaller objects to keep everything clean.
 3. ### ImageResizerTests (Unit testing) ###
-   This project houses the unit tests.
-Mainly to use DI (Dependency Injection) and create a good base for further development, using TDD(?)
+   This project is supposed to house the unit tests

 # Dependencies